 I'm reasonably fit.
 I love to be in the mountains, beside a crystal clear mountain stream, along the coast, in a rain forest and even on a golf course.
 I like also to ride my bike, not madly fast, but as a tourer along some of the more picturesque trails here in Oz.
 There's room in the boot for another set of golf clubs or another bike on the roof-rack whatever your fancy.

 Just occasionally, I also like to dabble in the artful pursuit of fly-fishing.
 It really is a beautiful thing to do while immersed in nature.

 I'm looking to soon take up pilates - if that's your thing, an introduction wouldn't go astray at all.

 I could easily turn to or take up any of the many other forms of exercise but this is what I do at present.
 Whatever, I'll always have to be physically active.

 I adore good wine (usually red but often white and bubbles too) and good food in all its various incarnations.

 I like to travel and have a considerable list of favoured and planned destinations within North America, Europe and Asia.
-I've been to many and will/do visit regularly.
+I've been to many and will/do travel regularly.

 I haven't skied for some years, but still carry a desire to ski the Canadian Rockies and the Austrian Alps among a multitude of other destinations.
 Will I ever get back to it?
 I hope so.
-Is there a companion out there who might share the sentiment?
+Is there a companion out there who shares the sentiment?

 In all the things I love and do, a like minded companion/friend/lover would simply quadruple the pleasure for me.
 Am I asking too much?
 I don't think so.
 What do you think?
 I'm also most certainly amenable to taking on new ideas and experiences.